Pop Carn: Production

 The film was initially set to be titled Theem Thari Kida.
+The film was launched by Sarika.
 In July 2002 the film was reported as being "in the finishing stages."
-Cinematography is by Sridhar and Vikram Dharma is the stunt master.
+Cinematography was initially supposed to be done by Sridhar and Vikram Dharma is the stunt master.

 Soundtrack

 The soundtrack was composed by Yuvan Shankar Raja and features seven tracks, the lyrics of which were written by Vaali.
 Although the film's lead actor, Mohanlal, was said to sing one of the songs, titled "Amme Inge Vaa", it did not feature either in the soundtrack or in the film itself.